Complete Deterministic Dynamics and Spectral Decomposition of the Linear Ensemble Kalman Inversion: Particle dynamics in the noisy data case

 Now the claim follows from

-\end{proof} Hence we can formulate the following result on the asymptotic behavior.
-As it can be expected from a regularization method for inverse problems, up to a noise term the time asymptotic limit \labelcref{eq:ODE_general_sol_source_and_noise} can be interpreted as projection of the initial datum $x_0$ onto the solution set of $\{Au=y^\dagger\}$ where $y^\dagger=Au^\dagger$.
-In other words, $x(t)$ converges to a solution of $Au=y^\dagger$ with minimal value of the prior $x\mapsto\frac{1}{2}\norm{x-x_0}_{\cov_0}^2$, which can be interpreted as the formal limit of $t\to\infty$ of the variational regularization method \labelcref{eq:MAP}, see \cite{bungert2019solution} for a rigorous study of this phenomenon. \begin{proposition} Let $y=Au^\dagger + \eps$ where $\eps=\bar \eps + \eps^\bot$ with $\bar \eps\in\ran(A)$ and $\eps^\bot\in\ran(A)^{\bot,\Gamma}$.
-Then the solution of \labelcref{eq:ODE_general} admits the asymptotic behavior
+\end{proof} Hence, we can formulate the following result on the asymptotic behavior.
+As it can be expected from a regularization method for inverse problems, up to a noise term the time asymptotic limit \labelcref{eq:ODE_general_sol_source_and_noise} can be interpreted as projection of the initial datum $x_0$ onto the solution set of $\{Au=y^\dagger\}$ where $y^\dagger{\in\ran(A)}$.
+In other words, $x(t)$ converges to a solution of $Au=y^\dagger$ with minimal value of the prior $x\mapsto\frac{1}{2}\norm{x-x_0}_{\cov_0}^2$, which can be interpreted as the formal limit of $t\to\infty$ of the variational regularization method \labelcref{eq:MAP}, see \cite{bungert2019solution} for a rigorous study of this phenomenon. \begin{proposition} Let {$y=y^\dagger + \eps$ where $y^\dagger\in\ran(A)$.} Then, {letting $u\in\R^n$ be an arbitrary element satisfying $Au=y^\dagger$,} the solution of \labelcref{eq:ODE_general} admits the asymptotic behavior

-where $x^{\dagger} := x_0 + \left(E-{\cov_\infty \cov_0^{-1}}\right)(u^\dagger - x_0)$ is equivalently characterized by
+where $x^{\dagger} := x_0 + \left(E-{\cov_\infty \cov_0^{-1}}\right)({u} - x_0)$ is equivalently characterized by

 Finally, we can also write